 Packages cannot contain enumeration class definitions.

-The If Action block might support enumerations, but currently does not do so.
+The If Action block does not support enumerations.

 Generated code does not support logging enumerated data.

 Custom Stateflow targets do not support enumerated types.